GeoKnow/LinkedGeoData/README.md

 The project web site can be found [here](http://linkedgeodata.org).

 ### Do it yourself data conversion
 If you are running [Ubuntu](http://www.ubuntu.com) then this repository contains everything you need to transform OpenStreetMap data to RDF yourself.
+Make sure to read the section on database tuning when dealing with larger datasets.
 For other systems please consider contributing adaptions of the existing scripts.

 As for obtaining datasets, a very good source for OSM datasets in bite-size chunks is [GeoFabrik](http://download.geofabrik.de).
 For full dumps, refer to the [planet downloads](http://planet.openstreetmap.org/).
 Note that currently only .pbf files are supported.